richardscull/eslint-config/README.md

-# eslint-config-hyoban
+# richardscull's eslint-config

 [![npm version][npm-version-src]][npm-version-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![License][license-src]][license-href]

-Hyoban's ESLint Config enables most of the recommended rules for `js`, `ts`, and `react`, uses ESLint for formatting, and provides a lot of useful plugins.
+Hyoban's ESLint Fork Config enables most of the recommended rules for `js`, `ts`, and `react`, uses ESLint for formatting, and provides a lot of useful plugins.

 Read more about why I use ESLint for linting and formatting on [xLog](https://hyoban.xlog.app/why-eslint).